Vaiofficial/News-App-JS/README.md

 3. Configure the Open News API:

-   - Visit the [Open News API](https://openai.com/api) website and sign up for an API key.
+   - Visit the [News API](https://newsapi.org/) website and sign up for an API key.
    - In your project folder, create a file named `config.js`.
    - Inside `config.js`, store your API key as follows: